FlexMeasures/flexmeasures/documentation/configuration.rst

 .. note:: This setting only lists the names of views, rather than making sure the views exist.

 For more fine-grained control, the entries can also be tuples of view names and list of applicable account roles.
-For example, the entry ``("details": ["MDC", "Prosumer"])`` would show the link to the "details" page only to users who are connected to accounts with roles "MDC" or "Prosumer".
+For example, the entry ``("details": ["MDC", "Prosumer"])`` would add the "/details" link to the menu only for users who are connected to accounts with roles "MDC" or "Prosumer".
+For clarity: the title of the menu item would read "Details", see also the FLEXMEASURES_LISTED_VIEW_TITLES setting below.

 .. note:: This fine-grained control requires FlexMeasures version 0.6.0